Steve McManaman: 1993–1997: Senior breakthrough and UEFA Euro 1996

 McManaman was noted by pundits for his "mesmerising dribbling skills" and willingness to take players on.
 Gary McAllister later claimed in the BBC's post-match analysis of England's next game against Scotland that it was Venables' change of England's tactics at half-time to switch to a five-man midfield and introduce Jamie Redknapp into the midfield that allowed McManaman the freedom to open up the Scottish defence.
 McAllister believed that this changed the game, with Redknapp and McManaman unlocking the openings which led to Gary Neville's cross for Alan Shearer's headed opener in the 2–0 win.

-Despite having a quiet first half in England's next game against the Netherlands, McManaman was involved in all of England's first three goals against the opposition and it was later expressed that he led the counter-attack.
-At the time, he supplied the inside cut final pass for Ince who was subsequently brought down in the area for a penalty which Shearer scored from.
-Additionally, his cross to Anderton was deflected for a corner kick from which Sheringham headed the second goal and his quick one-two with Gascoigne led to England's third and Shearer's second in the game which ended up in a 4–1 victory.
+Despite having a quiet first half in England's next game against the Netherlands, McManaman was involved in all of England's first three goals against the opposition: firstly, he supplied the inside cut final pass for Ince who was subsequently brought down in the area for a penalty which Shearer scored from; secondly, his cross to Anderton was deflected for a corner kick from which Sheringham headed the second goal; and finally, his quick one-two with Gascoigne led to England's third and Shearer's second in the game which ended up in a 4–1 victory.
 This was believed to be a landmark result at the time.

 Frequently man-marked in the quarter-final against Spain, McManaman burst back into the latter part of the semi-final against Germany and in the final moments of extra-time nearly assisted Darren Anderton in scoring a late winner.
 However, Anderton's shot from McManaman's cross hit the post and the ball bounced back into the hands of the goalkeeper.
-Together with team-mates Gascoigne, Shearer and David Seaman, McManaman was listed in the official Team of the Tournament, as well as shortlisted behind eventual winner, Jürgen Klinsmann, for the Most Valuable Player award.
+Together with teammates Gascoigne, Shearer and David Seaman, McManaman was listed in the official Team of the Tournament, as well as shortlisted behind eventual winner, Jürgen Klinsmann, for the Most Valuable Player award.